-Jacqueline is a historian and art historian specialising in Georgian and Early-Victorian history, art and culture.
+Jacqueline is a historian and art historian specialising in British Art History and History of the eighteenth and early nineteenth century.
 She writes books and catalogue essays, articles and reviews, for the general reader and the specialist.
-Her major book on the 1745 Jacobite Rebellion is out now.

 Jacobites: A New History of the ’45 Rebellion, Bloomsbury Publishing.